Macrometacorp/docs/docs/cep/windows/index.md

 ---
-sidebar_position: 60
+sidebar_position: 1
-title: Named Window
+title: Create Named Window
 ---

 A named window is a window that can be shared across multiple queries.
 Events can be inserted to a named window from one or more queries and it can produce output events based on the named window type.